Narita Boy Review

 Narita Boy is a short and sweet game that entertains from beginning to end.
 I really wanted more the moment I finished the game, and it’s something you can totally finish in one sitting.
 The game and the world it has created really got me hooked from the get-go.
 While games like Cyber Shadow and Carrion were commendable, I’ve taken long breaks from them and then eventually returned to finish them.
 Narita Boy doesn’t have this narrative friction, everything went smooth.

-If your personal tastes and conventions may not appeal to a retro gaming experience, take note that if you’re an Xbox Game Pass owner, you can try it out free as it is given on Day One.
+If your personal tastes and conventions may not appeal to a retro gaming experience, take note that if you’re an Xbox Game Pass owner, you can try Narita Boy out for free as it is given on Day One.

 I’m a sucker for good synthpop and this game really delivers.
 I won’t be surprised if its soundtrack is nominated for Game of the Year.
 Whether you’re partial to Daft Punk or not, it’s hard to dislike and it really will get you going.

-If you’re really into this type of aesthetic or even have ever loved retro nerd stuff in the eighties, you’re going to at least have a good time with the hero quest and the epic boss fights.
+If you’re really into this type of aesthetic or even have ever loved retro nerd stuff in the eighties, you’re going to at least have a good time with the hero quest and the epic boss fights of Narita Boy.
 The presentation definitely is the star of the show backed by its amazing music.
 If there’s an indie game you must check out this month, this is it.